 The Sri Lanka Campaign took a gamble in hiring someone as callow as me to be their first ever member of staff, and thus their inaugural Campaign Director.
 But from the very first day I, and therefore the campaign, was taken seriously and treated as an equal by those with vastly more experience.
 This was down to Edward’s championship, and his example.

-The son of a bishop and the product of Eton, Oxford, Britain’s newspapers of record, and the UN, Edward’s empathy for outsiders most certainly did not come from personal experience, but he had an utter distain for deference and hierarchy, and I later learned that I was one of many young and inexperienced people who gained access to rooms we would never had dreamed of entering because Edward insisted we had a right to be there.
+The son of a bishop and the product of Eton, Oxford, Britain’s newspapers of record, and the UN, Edward’s empathy for outsiders most certainly did not come from personal experience, but he had an utter distain for deference and hierarchy, and I later learned that I was one of many young and inexperienced people who gained access to rooms we would never have dreamed of entering because Edward insisted, we had a right to be there.

 He was incredibly well connected and incredibly generous with his contacts.
 From the 38th floor of the United Nations to the heart of the Vatican, to kindred spirits in the media and civil society across the world, from “Arch” (Desmond Tutu) to Zeid, he was our secret weapon.
 Our voice wasn’t a particularly loud one but he could ensure that it spoke into the ear of the person who could make a difference.